 And finally, make the most of your peers.
 The other students in your class will be your second-best resource (behind the teacher) to improve your work.
 Creating a study group, where several of you brainstorm through the assignment problem together, will be incredibly beneficial.
 Whilst you obviously will individualise your assignments, working and discussing the problem in a group scenario might just give you that ‘light-bulb’ moment.
-Remember, no matter how challenging they might seem, these assignments are a massive opportunity to get A’s in Maths C.
+Remember, no matter how challenging they might seem, these assignments are a massive opportunity to get A’s in Specialist Maths.

 Step 4: Fail to Prepare, Prepare to Fail.
 Particularly in Dynamics and Complex Planes